croyleje/email_server.standalone/README.md

 ### News

-Currently working on updating to _Debian 13 Trixie_ and adding option flags.
+Currently working on updating to _Debian 13 Trixie_, adding option flags and migrating to _Dovecot 2.4_.
+Please note _Dovecot_ 2.4 has breaking changes to the configuration files.

 [//]: # " vim: set ft=markdown: "